jjiazhan/jiajiazhan.github.io/_pages/resources.md

 # On Writing and Presentation

-# One seminars and conferences
+# On Seminars and Conferences